The Internet Age: Legislation in the Era of Online Sportsbooks (Part III)

 Paradoxically, now that sports betting was restricted outside of Nevada (and a few poorly-constructed lotteries in three other states), it began to blossom in different forums.
-In 1996, pioneers at the Austrian-based Intertops sportsbook used the internet to legally connect sports bettors and bookmakers.
+In 1996, pioneers at an Austrian-based sportsbook used the internet to legally connect sports bettors and bookmakers.

 On January 17th, 1996, Jukka Honkavaara made history by placing the first-ever wager online, across state borders.
 Despite his $50 bet winning him a meager payout of $2, it was perhaps the single most significant event in the history of sports betting.
 Online sportsbooks quickly became the missing link in growing a multi-billionaire global industry.